The window above implements a version of Ecce similar to the version that

 g5 Make space for and accept 5 new lines of text

-Secondly, any command which can sensibly be done in reverse (such as Move) will do so if invoked with a '-', as in:
+Secondly, any command which can sensibly be done in reverse (such as Move)

 m-10 Move back up 10 lines